CS839/is-differential-privacy-fairly-robust/README.md

 ---

+## Week of 2 Mar

+#### On a scale of 1-10, how do we rate our progress over the past week?
+10

+#### What did we accomplish from last week's tasks?
+We were able to run the original paper's code for MNIST, and have annotated the code with [comments](https://github.com/CS839/is-differential-privacy-fairly-robust/commit/87e7614e13c53d0fc96f6c0fb8ce7ea4003b6068).

+#### What problems or concerns do we have?
+The code as written is undesirably complex.
+We need to troubleshoot why the code reports the accuracy of the label with the truncated frequency as zero, which doesn't seem right.

+#### What do we plan to accomplish do over the next week?
+We will begin to refactor out the code so that the model can be extracted and verified.

+---

 ## Week of 24 Feb

 #### On a scale of 1-10, how do we rate our progress over the past week?